Remote Work: Flexible

 - Perform administrative duties such as purchase orders, expense submissions and program reports

-- Maintain client files and prepare intake forms, documentation, wellness plans and case noting
+- Maintain client files and prepare intake forms, documentation, wellness plans and case notes

 - Post-Secondary education in a Social Sciences related field and/or minimum 2 years’ experience in providing social support services to clients in an Indigenous setting